t3i8m/GeneticAlgorithm/README.md

 # Genetic Algorithm: Modeling Evolution

 This repository contains the implementation of a Genetic Algorithm (GA) designed to evolve a random string into the target string **"HELLO WORLD"**.
 The project also includes an analysis of various parameters influencing the algorithm's efficiency.
+Paper - https://drive.google.com/file/d/1ggh4R8mjI9Wj5kvNzXB2FtNWfBa3BVOU/view?usp=sharing

 ---